varmd/wayward/README.md

 ## Features

-* Lightweight, only 50-70MB memory usage
+* Lightweight, only 20-37MB memory usage for one FHD monitor
-* Bottom launch panel with autohide, time, date, volume control, and restart/shutdown buttons.
+* Bottom launch panel with autohide, time, date, volume control, battery indicator, and restart/shutdown buttons.
 * Button to prevent monitor standby when playing videos
 * No X11 dependencies, Xwayland is not required
-* Only 4 dependencies
+* No GTK or QT requirement

 ----
 ## Screenshot